amd/aocl-crypto/docs/internal/design.md

 To simplify the object access types, we introduce following notion

+  1. Types - Each category (module) will have many types of schemes, this needs to be highlighted using one of the `type` mechanisms.

-  1. Attributes - All the above mentioned components have attributes, an attribute defines properties for a given object or a context, may it be an algorithm or a module.
+  2. Attributes - All the above mentioned components have attributes, an attribute defines properties for a given object or a context, may it be an algorithm or a module.